elliotf/node-dbqueue/README.md

     // do something with said job data

-    // then let the queue know the job has been handled finished();
+    // then let the queue know the job has been handled
+    // passing an err to the finished callback will leave the job on the queue finished(some_err);

-    // if you would like to get confirmation that the job has been cleared from the queue: finished(function(err) {
+    // or if you would like to get confirmation that the job has been cleared from the queue: finished(null, function(err) {
       if (err) {
         // job is likely still on the queue
       }